GeotrekCE/Geotrek-website/_posts/2017-07-07-rando-alpes-haute-provence-en.markdown

 For more information, read the article on <a href="http://www.mondepartement04.fr/toute-lactualite/decouvrez-rando-alpes-provencefr.html" target="_blank">Conseil départemental website </a> or <a href="http://geotrek.ecrins-parcnational.fr/ressources/presentations/2017-07-CP-lancement-rando-alpes-haute-provence-fr.pdf" target="_blank">read the press release</a>.

-See also the launch video of the portal:
+See also the portal launch video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iUNy6yj01w0" frameborder="0" allowfullscreen></iframe>